 Out of all the videos I have made, there is one video that has gotten more attention than all the others.
 You can see it below.
-It says over 7 million views and I keep seeing it show up on other people's Facebook pages as their own, showing over 10 million views.
+We originally posted in on Facebook and it has over 7 million views and I keep seeing it show up on other people's Facebook pages as their own, showing over 10 million views.
 I've seen it on other people's websites and blogs too.

 I agree it's a pretty cute moment.